 AARP's web site at www.aarp.org/money/revmort provides more information on reverse mortgages and calculators that will provide general estimates of the amount of money you might receive from a reverse mortgage.
-You may also contact AARP at 1-800-424-3410.
+You may also contact AARP at 1 (800) 424-3410.

-The National Reverse Mortgage Lenders Association provides consumer information at www.reversemortgage.org/default.aspx and can also be reached by calling 1-866-264-4466 www.chesinc.org
+The National Reverse Mortgage Lenders Association provides consumer information at Your Guide to Reverse Mortgages and can be reached by calling (866) 264-4466.